Pesticides in Tap Water: How Are Tests Conducted in France?

 What should we do?

-While drinking bottled water should not be a routine solution due to its devastating environmental impact and the potential health risks associated with ingesting plastic microplastics and plasticizers, it can nevertheless be a viable option in the event of contamination in your municipal water supply.
+While drinking bottled water should not be a routine solution due to its catastrophic environmental impact, as well as potential health risks associated with the ingestion of plastic microplastics and plasticizers, it can nevertheless be a solution in the event of contamination of your municipal water supply.

-However, while bottled water is subject to health inspections by the ARS, microplastics and plasticizers are not included in the list of parameters tested…
+However, while bottled water is subject to health inspections by the ARS, microplastics and plasticizers are not included on the list of parameters tested for…

 Julie Mendret, Associate Professor, HDR, University of Montpellier and Alice Schmitt, Postdoctoral Researcher in Process Engineering, European Membrane Institute, University of Montpellier